-The consolidated financial statements of the Group have been prepared on a historical cost basis, except for financial assets at financial assets at fair value through other comprehensive income (FVOCI), investment properties, and land and improvements, buildings and improvements, and power plant facilities classified as part of "Property, plant and equipment", which are measured at fair value and retirement benefits liability which is measured at the present value of the defined benefit obligation.
+The consolidated financial statements of the Group have been prepared on a historical cost basis, except for financial assets at financial assets at fair value through other comprehensive income (FVOCI) and investment properties, which are measured at fair value and retirement benefits liability which is measured at the present value of the defined benefit obligation.
 Historical cost is generally based on the fair value of the consideration given in exchange for an asset and the fair value of the consideration received in exchange for incurring a liability.